Organ Donation after Death

 If the relatives give consent, arrangements for organ donation after death can be made.
 The team of transplant specialists performs the whole process.
 After donation, the information regarding the organ and the patient is put in the database.
 This data is matched with the data of patients in different hospitals waiting for organ donation.

-After a match, the organ is transferred to the specific setting.
+After a match, the organ is transferred to a specific setting.
 The recipient is already in the operation theater waiting for the arrival of the organ.
 The transplant team replaces the surgical team.
 The team of doctors who does the transplantation is always different from the team caring for the patient

 How specific organs are matched?